 Even the most experienced professionals can find their first weeks and months in a new job challenging, and nowhere is this more evident than in the sports industry.
 Whether you’re trying to fill the shoes of well-loved predecessor or have been brought in to instigate business transformations that may not sit comfortably with all your new colleagues, it is vitally important that you take the necessary steps to quickly understand your new environment and build relationships that add value to your workplace experience.

-With over 300 vacancies advertised across our network of platforms at any one time, here at GlobalSportsJobs we speak with successful candidates on a daily basis.
-From their experiences we have collated our top five tips on how to make an early impact in your new role:
+Here at GlobalSportsJobs we speak with successful candidates on a daily basis, getting unique insights into the challenges of taking on a new role.
+Here are our top five tips on how to make an early impact in your new role:

 - Be prepared: Before you start your new sports industry job, take a good look again at the job description and any notes that you made during your interviews.
 If you can pull together some initial ideas for your role before you start, this will give your new colleagues confidence in your ability.
 For more senior positions, it is worthwhile putting feelers out to your social and business networks, speaking with them about your new position, particularly if you are required to build a team or notch up sales in your first weeks.

 - Listen: You will most likely be introduced to your new colleagues and stakeholders around the business when you first start.
 It’s important to invest some time into gaining an understanding of the challenges they face and projects they are hoping to work with you on, so make sure you set aside times to meet with them, even if this is only for a quick coffee.
 No one expects you to have everyone's name memorised by the end of the first day or week, but if you are bad with names, it is worth researching some quick memory tricks online to help you.